Micromax Informatics: IN Series

 Micromax launched its IN Series on 2020 with the introduction of two models IN 1B and IN Note 1.
 They promised two years of Android Security Updates and assured to always use Clean Stock Android in this Series.

 Manufacturing in India

 Products manufactured

-Mobile phones, LED TVs, LED lights and Tablets.
+Mobile phones, LED TVs, LED Lamp and Tablets.
 The Government would be providing land to Micromax for setting up the centre, which has a capacity to produce 10 lakh devices a month, which include mobile phones, LED TVs, LED lights and Tablets.
 It presently employs 700 people.
 The firm's first facility in Uttarakhand has a capacity to produce 16 lakh devices.

 Manufacturing hubs

-Micromax have three factories - Bhiwadi (Rajasthan), Rudrapur (Uttarakhand) and Telangana.
-In Bhiwadi, the SMT (surface mount technology) line is already operational and trials are running in Rudrapur.
+Micromax has three factories - Bhiwadi (Rajasthan), Rudrapur (Uttarakhand) and Telangana.
+In Bhiwadi, the surface Mount Technology (SMT) line is already operational and trials are running in Rudrapur.
 For Telangana, the machinery is under import.
 Altogether, Micromax will have a capacity of about 30 lakh a month for mobile phones.